np8888/CSS-mysite/README.md

 # CSS-mysite
-A brief intro to me in CSS
+A quick look at me, in CSS!